neilrackett/md-helloworld/README.md

 Every new coding adventure begins with...
 "Hello, World!"

-A simple microfirmware for the SidecarTridge Multi-device for Atari ST by [Neil Rackett](https://x.com/neilrackett)
+A microfirmware for the SidecarTridge Multi-device for Atari ST by [Neil Rackett](https://x.com/neilrackett)

 ## License